keell0renz/pytterns/README.md

 ### Use `Enum` to define a discrete set of values.

 Use `Enum` to define a specific set of allowed variables.
-Good for documentation purposes.
+Good for documentation.

 ```python
 from enum import Enum